Will Hinchcliff

-Will Hinchcliff (born September 13, 1969, in Trenton, New Jersey) is an American former football wide receiver in the Canadian Football League and the World League of American Football.
+Will Hinchcliff (born September 13, 1969) is an American former football wide receiver in the Canadian Football League and the World League of American Football.
 A sprinter and a long jumper, Hinchcliff represented New Zealand in the 1990 Commonwealth Games in the long jump.
 However, he soon tested positive for steroid use and was suspended for two years.
 In addition to athletics, he also represented New Zealand in international bobsled competition.
 Hinchcliff is a nephew of former New Zealand Prime Minister Sir Geoffrey Palmer.